 Property: A former Victorian laundry in Perthshire, now a one-bedroom chalet-style home overlooking a river

 What she did: The wooden building had to be almost rebuilt from scratch and reroofed.
 A new kitchen and bathroom were fitted and an ornate balustrade added around the veranda.
 The clapboard exterior was repainted

-Turning it into that dream home, however, was quite an undertaking.
+Turning it into Molly’s dream home, however, was quite an undertaking.
 The building was a wreck.
 Its riverside setting and its former life as a laundry made it wet and dank - the two huge vats that had been used for boiling up hot water from the river were still there.
-The wooden joists were completely rotten, and the house had to be practically rebuilt, but Molly felt it was well worth the effort.
+The wooden joists were completely rotten, and the house had to be practically rebuilt, but not even that would deter Molly from owning her pretty chalet-style home, and she felt it was well worth the effort.

 The cottage is hardly recognisable from the wreck of a building Molly took on.
 Now warm and dry under a new roof, the light-filled living room features built-in seating, upholstered in a Scottish Linen fabric, with storage beneath.
 A Riva inset wood-burning stove from Stovax brings extra warmth and cheer, and Molly chose a sofa and ottoman from Graham & Green.
 The coir rug is from Ikea, the table lamps and bright cushions are from Oka, the striped cushions are from Wayfair, and the bamboo lanterns are from Festive Lights